AmanRathoreM/All-in-C/Important Codes/README.md

 # Some Important Codes
-In this directory i had
+In this directory I had